ksaitor/manual-crypto-exchange-guide/README.md

 # How to behave in a manual (offline) crypto-to-fiat transaction.

 > TL;DR
-1. Find a safe public place (café or coffeehouse).
-1. Pick the least volatile cryptocurrency .
+1. Pick the least volatile cryptocurrency.
 1. Agree on a price.
 The price is final.
 It should not be changed untill the end of the transaction.
+1. Seller sends public wallet address as proof of holdings.
+Buyer provides wallet address to send to.
+If large transaction buyer may need to show proof of funds.
+1. Find a safe public place (café or coffeehouse).
 1. Exchange the addresses.
 Send your contact your **public key** or **bank account details** or **prepare cash**.
 1. Double check information that was provided in the previous step, especially the **public key**.
 1. Perform the transaction.